Deep Graph Anomaly Detection: A Survey and New Perspectives: Graph Anomaly Measures

 Formally, the local affinity $\tau({s_i})$ of an instance $s_i$ can be defined based on its average similarity to its neighbors:

 where ${\bf{h}}_i$ and ${\bf{h}}_j$ are the representation of instance $s_i$ and $s_j$, ${\cal N}\left( {{s_i}} \right)$ represents the neighboring instance $s_i$.

 TAM \cite{hezhe2023truncated} is a seminal work that introduces local affinity as an anomaly measure.
 It aims to learn tailored node representations for GAD by maximizing the local affinity of nodes to their neighbors.
 It is optimized on truncated graphs where non-homophily edges are removed iteratively to mitigate its adverse effects on the local affinity measure.
 The learned representations result in a significantly stronger local affinity for the normal nodes than the abnormal nodes.
 CLAD \cite{kim2023class} instead measures the affinity based on the discrepancy between a node and its neighbors using Jenson-Shannon Divergence.
 The anomaly score is obtained from the affinity for each node in terms of both graph structure and attributes.
-PREM \cite{pan2023prem} eliminates the message-passing propagation in the regular GNNs by using an ego neighbor matching-based contrastive learning module.
+PREM \cite{pan2023prem} eliminates the message-passing propagation in regular GNNs by using an ego neighbor matching-based contrastive learning module.
 It aims to learn discriminative patterns between the local ego network and the neighboring instances.
 These GAD methods are focused on the anomaly score of a node based on its affinity to its neighboring nodes.
+Similar ideas have also been explored in very recent prompt tuning or in-context learning methods for GAD \cite{niu2024zero,liu2024arc,qiao2025anomalygfm}.
 Exploring beyond the node-level affinity can be one potential approach for subgraph- or graph-level anomaly detection.

 \textbf{Advantages.} (i) The local affinity measure offers a novel way to quantify the abnormality of graph instances at a local scope. (ii) The measure provides a principled framework for evaluating the normality from both the graph structure and attributes. (iii) It can be more interpretable than those identified through task proxy-based GAD methods.